To begin applying for financial aid, you must first complete a Free Application for Federal Student Aid (FAFSA).

 Dependent students are considered to be financially supported by their parents.
 Independent students are not considered to be financially supported by their parents.
 If you are a dependent student for purposes of the federal financial aid programs, you must provide parent’s information on the FAFSA.
 This means that parent’s financial resources are combined with the student’s financial resources to determine the amount and type of available financial aid.

 All graduate students are indeed independent, but not all students admitted through the graduate schools at the University of St. Thomas are graduate students.
 Students who are admitted through the Graduate School of Education into the teacher licensure track only (as opposed to being admitted into the Master of Arts in Teaching track) are considered to be 5th year post-baccalaureate students, i.e. undergraduate students.

-To qualify for Federal student aid as a graduate student at St. Thomas, you must be pursuing a master’s degree or doctoral degree (including the J.D.).
+To qualify for Federal student aid as a graduate student at the University of St. Thomas, you must be pursuing a master’s degree or doctoral degree (including the J.D.).

 You may be considered financially independent if you meet one of the following criteria: